 Beyond & Above Publications honor global craft traditions as inspirations for developing contemporary art forms.

 About the Authors

-Chunghie Lee is a reknowned Korean fiber artist.
+Chunghie Lee is an internationally respected Korean fiber artist.
 She uses Korea’s wrapping cloth tradition, Bojagi, and its patchwork variations as the inspiration for her contemporary art works and fashion designs.
 She teaches workshops and exhibits her work internationally and is founder/director of the bi-annual conference, the Korea Bojagi Forum.
 In Bojagi & Beyond Lee presents a brief history of bojagi and its cultural uses.
-She describes the special seaming techniques and step by step insturctions for making a variety of Bojagi.
+She describes the special seaming techniques and step by step instructions for making a variety of Bojagi.
 She provides design inspiration and presents both traditional-style and contemporary projects, including wall hangings, garments and 3-dimensional bojagi.
 A photo gallery of Lee’s Bojagi-inspired art works highlights the many contemporary applications of this elegant art form.

 Founded in 2010

 Beyond and Above was founded by artists Chunghie Lee and Jiyoung Chung to present the best in contemporary fiber art inspired by cultural folk art traditions.
 Both artists find rich inspiration the textile arts and papermaking traditions of their native country, Korea.